hazelcast/hazelcast-reference-manual/src/MultiMap.md

 ### Getting a MultiMap and Putting an Entry

 The following example creates a MultiMap and puts items into it.
-Use the Hazelcast `getMultiMap` method to get the MultiMap, then use the MultiMap `put` method to put an entry into the MultiMap.
+Use the HazelcastInstance `getMultiMap` method to get the MultiMap, then use the MultiMap `put` method to put an entry into the MultiMap.

 ```java